Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviewCategories.md

 > 1. Are there any potential issues like deadlocks, race conditions, or thread starvation?

-### 7. Adherence to Best Practices
+## 7. Adherence to Best Practices

+### SOLID Principles

-- SOLID Principles: Does the code follow SOLID principles (Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, Dependency Inversion)?
+> 1. Does the code follow SOLID principles (Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, Dependency Inversion)?

+### Design Patterns

-- Design Patterns: Are appropriate design patterns (e.g., Factory, Singleton, Repository) applied to solve specific problems?
+> 1. Are appropriate design patterns (e.g., Factory, Singleton, Repository) applied to solve specific problems?

+### Separation of Concerns

-- Separation of Concerns: Is the code divided into different layers (e.g., UI, Business Logic, Data Access) following separation of concerns?
+> 1. Is the code divided into different layers (e.g., UI, Business Logic, Data Access) following separation of concerns?

 ### 8. Reusability